oslo-c/chip-v1/README.md

 |   -of , --output-file   Export query result to named file.
 Ex: $ Chip -q 'What is the capital of Denmark?' -of response.txt   |
 o~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~o
 ```
+## DevNotes:
+- Interactive mode does not currently store a chat log.
+Thus, each query is submitted to GPT as a standalone query.
+- I would like to remove the `-q` flag such that the user can simply type `chip <query>`

 ## This program is in continued development.
 Check back for updates!